 • The commitment to continuous improvement is basic to helping students become life-long learners.

 Every student has an individual way of learning.
-And by utilizing the “Schools Attuned” concepts of the All Kinds of Minds Institute, we can identify the way a student processes information to create a personalized management plan for each child.
-The result is the student gains insight and language to more effectively deal with strengths and weaknesses.
-And our school average student/teacher ratio of 7:1 ensures that no child is lost in the crowd.
+By utilizing the learning framework of the All Kinds of Minds Institute, we can identify the way a student processes information to create a personalized management plan for each child.
+As a result, the student gains insight and language to more effectively deal with their own strengths and weaknesses.
+Our average student-to-teacher ratio of 7:1 ensures that no child is lost in the crowd.

-An integrated self-discipline program with an emphasis on building healthy self-esteem permeates the School’s academic programming.
-Accreditation through AdvancED ensures that the Hill School curriculum provides quality, reputable programming in all academic areas with a consideration of specific student needs in Reading, English, Written Expression and Mathematics.
+An integrated self-discipline program, with an emphasis on building healthy self-esteem, permeates our school’s academic programming.
+Accreditation through AdvancED ensures that the Hill School curriculum provides quality, reputable programming in all academic areas with a consideration of specific student needs in Reading, English, Written Expression, and Mathematics.

 Hill School students learn to love learning again!
 In the classroom, our students rediscover the joy and empowerment that comes from mastering new skills and understanding new ideas.
 The Hill School classroom mindfully provides rigorous, challenging instruction, while acknowledging the inherent struggle that “school” presents for children who learn differently.
 We strive to maintain a balance of pushing students to achieve their potential through intervention and remediation while making independent learning accessible.
 Confidence and a love for learning are built in both ways.

 Our student’s intellectual, emotional, social, and physical development set the foundation of everything we offer.
 In addition to our strong academic programs, we offer numerous opportunities for a well-rounded school experience.
 At Hill School, we believe that involvement in athletics, fine arts, extracurricular clubs, and student organizations enriches student life and provides creative and physical outlets.

 a tutorial service with a single teacher and a single student.